mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 ### Publish a new Custom Resource

-This section describes the steps required to publish a sidecar resource to the Marketplace via [miactl](/cli/miactl/10_overview.md), the Command Line Interface by Mia-Platform designed to interact with the Mia-Platform Console.
-Make sure to [configure miactl](/cli/miactl/20_setup.md) before proceeding with the next steps.

 To upload the resource to the marketplace, run the following command, specifying the file name and your Company (tenant) id:

 ```bash